UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module5/module5_01.md

 'Greater than 10'
 ```

-The 4 lines used for the conditional statements can be compressed into a
-single one:

 ``` python
 list_size = "Greater than 10" if item > 10 else "10 or less"
 list_size